Pencil sharpener: Prism

 So-called "prism" sharpeners, also called "manual" or "pocket" sharpeners in the United States, have no separate moving parts and are typically the smallest and cheapest commonly used pencil sharpener on the market.
-The simplest common variety is a small rectangular prism or block, only about 1 × 5/8 × 7/16 inch (2.5 × 1.7 × 1.1 cm) in size.
+The simplest common variety is a small rectangular block, only about 1 × 5/8 × 7/16 inch (2.5 × 1.7 × 1.1 cm) in size.
 The block-shaped sharpener consists of a combined point-shaping cone that is aligned to the cylindrical pencil alignment guide hole, into which the pencil is inserted.
 A sharp blade is mounted so that its sharp edge just enters the shaping cone tangentially.
 The pencil is inserted into the sharpener and rotated while the sharpener is held motionless.
 The body of the sharpener is often contoured, ridged or grooved to make the small block easier to firmly grip, and is typically made of aluminum alloy, magnesium alloy or hard plastic.